0xMukesh/hashnode-blogs/ckyoi2msj040g7ns1gid8aye0.md

 });
 ```

-🥳 We successfully connected our express app to the mongodb database.
+🥳 We successfully connected our express app to the MongoDB database.

 ## Creating Schema and Model 📝

-A Schema is basically the structure of the documents in our database.
-It tells what fields are required, what's the datatype of each field.
+A Schema is the structure of the documents in our database.
+It tells what fields are required, what's the data type of each field.

 A model provides a programming interface for interacting with the database (read, insert, update, etc).

-Let's create a new folder named `model`and inside it let's create a `model.js` where we will define our schema
+Let's create a new folder named `model` and inside it let's create a `model.js` where we will define our schema

 `model/model.js`